Deepak Saraswat

-Deepak Saraswat (born 27 July 1991) is an Indian Social activist and Film maker who raised funds for people stuck in Lockdown due to COVID-19 in India.
+Deepak Saraswat is an Indian Social activist and Film maker who raised funds for people stuck in Lockdown due to COVID-19 in India.
 He has directed and produced some movies and TV programs.

 Career

 Deepak Saraswat started his career as an actor with Savdhaan India, Crime Patrol.
 Later he worked in Zee TV's Jodha Akbar and other TV serials.
 Saraswat raised funds for needles in the COVID-19 lockdown in India.
 He has also produced the film Roohani.